 By Miko Lepistö

 Miko Lepistö is a first year student from the bowels of Helsinki.
 The only student living on the notorious “other side of town”, as well as an avid biker due to necessity.
-Looney Truths runs once a month.
+Looney Truths runs the third Tuesday of every month.